top of page

 Unfortunately, the process of becoming a physician is expensive, and physicians often carry forward a lot of debt from their many years of education.
 Navigating paying back your student loans be overwhelming, as there are several options available to you, each with its own pros/cons.
 This page is intended to give you resources for student loan refinancing (with our negotiated perks), as well as answer FAQs we often see on the groups regarding forgiveness options, federal versus private loans, and how fast to pay off student loans.

-Confused about student loan payments restarting in October?
+Confused about changes with student loans since payments restarted in October 2023?
 Check out our page on what physicians should know about federal student loan payments restarting.

 Quick Links